 Bay Area Practice Period

-Our ninth annual Bay Area Practice Period is set to begin on Sunday, September 22, 2013, and will run until Sunday, November 17, 2013.
+Our twelfth annual Bay Area Practice Period is set to begin on Sunday, September 25, 2016, and will run until Sunday, November 20, 2016.
 Please read on if you want to consider joining the Practice Period either as a Bay Area or a long-distance, web-based member.

 What is a Practice Period?

-A Zen Practice Period often features a senior student who serves as Shuso, or Head Monastic, who assists the Practice Period Teacher.
-The Shuso gives special talks and seminars, and the Practice Period usually concludes with a Question and Answer Ceremony, in which the participants can ask the shuso a question.
-Long Distance Practice Period participants will be able to hear the Shuso’s talks online and submit a question for the Ceremony.
+A Zen Practice Period often features a senior student who serves as Shuso, or Head Student, assisting the Practice Period Teacher in leading the practice period.
+The Shuso gives special talks and seminars, and the Practice Period usually concludes with a Dharma Inquiry Ceremony (Shuso Hosenshiki), during which participants ask questions and receive answers from the Shuso.
+Long-distance participants will be able to submit a question for the ceremony, and also will be able to hear the Shuso’s seminars and talks online.

 How do I join?

-The deadline for joining the Practice Period and submitting a commitment form is Wednesday, September 11.
+The deadline for receipt of the Practice Period application is Monday, September 12.
 This is a firm deadline.